- Jordan Belfort, who ran a now-defunct Long Island brokerage and pleaded guilty to stock manipulation, is predicting disaster for bitcoin.

 Former penny-stock broker Jordan Belfort spent nearly two years in prison for scamming investors.
 Bitcoin, he has no doubt, is the next trap that could leave some retail investors penniless.

 "I was a scammer.
-I had it down to science, and it's exactly what's happening with bitcoin," he told CNBC in a documentary airing Monday.
+I had it down to science, and it's exactly what's happening with ," he told CNBC in a documentary airing Monday.
 "The whole thing is so stupid, these kids have gotten themselves so brainwashed."

 Belfort ran an over-the-counter brokerage house on Long Island called Stratton Oakmont, and pleaded guilty in 1999 to manipulating investors into buying stocks that eventually turned out to be worthless.
 The former broker's story was depicted by Leonardo DiCaprio in Martin Scorsese's "Wolf of Wall Street."